rixiobarrios/mern-auth-tutorial/README.md

 Alternatively, you can create state to hold your user in the App.js, along with a method to set the user state and pass that as a prop to your signin form's `handleSubmit` method.
 When the AJAX call to your server is successful and you get the token back from the API, you can call the method that sets the token in state in App.
 Now you can pass the token to all of the components that need it as props.

 There are also third party state management tools that could be used to store the token.
 They range from very basic ([`react-hooks-global-state`](https://www.npmjs.com/package/use-global-state)) to complex ([Redux](https://redux.js.org/)).

+## Test Authenticated Routes

+To write tests for authenticated routes, you'll need to use the [before or beforeEach hooks](https://mochajs.org/#hooks) in Mocha to generate a user token.
+You may find that using the async/await syntax is more straightforward here than using promise chains, but both will work.
+You can also use superagent as described in this [article](https://codeburst.io/authenticated-testing-with-mocha-and-chai-7277c47020b7).